Elizabeth Hurley Unveils New Puppy On Instagram Following The Loss Of Her ‘Beloved Raja’

 In the photo, the Austin Powers: International Man of Mystery actress snuggles her little bundle of joy while flashing a beaming smile to the camera.
 The 53-year-old stunner looks radiant and genuinely happy as she cozies up to the little puppy and gives Ava a warm hug.

-For her latest Instagram photo share, the gorgeous actress donned a stylish spaghetti-strap top, one in a stunning Royal blue color that beautifully complemented her fair skin and honey-blond tresses.
+For her latest Instagram photo share, the gorgeous actress donned a stylish spaghetti-strap top, one in a stunning royal blue color that beautifully complemented her fair skin and honey-blond tresses.
 Rocking a pair of oversized rectangular sunglasses, Elizabeth tilted her head to the side in a playful manner as she proudly showed off the lovely Ava on Instagram.

 In the snapshot, one that she couldn’t wait to share with her 1.2 million Instagram followers, the Bedazzled actress put on quite a sultry display.
 Elizabeth showed some serious cleavage in her revealing top, which boasted a plunging neckline.
 To make things even more sizzling, she appeared to be braless underneath the cheeky garment, which further drew the attention toward her ample décolletage.

-As expected, her adoring fans received Elizabeth’s with a strong show of enthusiasms.
+As expected, her adoring fans received Elizabeth’s post with a strong show of enthusiasm.
 Her Instagram followers were overjoyed to learn that she had opened her heart to another canine companion following the loss of her long-time pet.

 People waisted no time in turning to the comments section to congratulate the proud new doggy mommy and to pile on the praises for her pup.